-- [1] Aerial view of Santa Barbara, often called the American Riviera®. - [2] Wayne Ferrell, Santa Barbara Orchid Estate's general manager and show president, with Dendrobium speciosum 'Equinox', CCE/AOS. - [3] A display of lycastes and cymbidiums in the 2012 SBIOS.
+- the ground!) with great success at what is [1] Aerial view of Santa Barbara, often called the American Riviera®. - [2] Wavne Ferrell, Santa Barbara Orchid Estate's general manager and show president, with Dendrobium speciosum 'Equinox', CCE/AOS. - [3] A display of lycastes and cymbidiums in the 2012 SBIOS.